idris-lang/Idris-dev/docs/reference/elaborator-reflection.rst

 ``Elab`` scripts can modify the global context during execution.
 Just as the Idris elaborator produces auxiliary definitions to implement features such as ``where``-blocks and ``case`` expressions, user elaboration scripts may need to define functions.
-Furthermore, this allows ``Elab`` reflection to be used to implement features such as type class deriving.
+Furthermore, this allows ``Elab`` reflection to be used to implement features such as interface deriving.
 The operations ``declareType``, ``defineFunction``, and ``addInstance`` allow ``Elab`` scripts to modify the global context.

 Using Idris's Features